YaLTeR/niri/wiki/Configuration:-Overview.md

 }
 ```

-Exceptions are for example sections that configure different devices by name:
+Exceptions are, for example, sections that configure different devices by name:

 ```
 output "eDP-1" {